Millie0024/ResuGenius/README.md

 We welcome contributions to ResuGenius!
 If you find any issues or have ideas to enhance the project, feel free to open an issue or submit a pull request.

+## Acknowledgements
+I would like to thank artists like kerismaker, Freepik, Vectors Tank and juicy_fish on www.flaticon.com who made the icons I have used in my project.

 Thank you for choosing ResuGenius to build your resume!
 We hope this tool enhances your job-seeking journey.
 Should you encounter any problems or have any feedback, please don't hesitate to reach out.
 Happy resume building!